GholemHub/ShakeLub/README.md

 # ShakeLub
-This program made for bartender.
+This program have been made for bartenders.
 Width this program you can make new shakes or find new one.

 Made by Alex Segeda